Alisa-00/playground/GO_Weather/README.md

   - Automatic cache invalidation after a configurable time limit.
   - Compact cache key format for both location types.

-- **Data-Oriented Design**
-  - Clear separation of packages (`api`, `cache`, `parser`, etc.).
-  - Location abstraction: unified handling of coordinates and named locations.
-  - Easy to extend with additional data sources or output formats.

-- **Robust Testing**
-  - Unit tests for core logic such as cache key generation and location parsing.
-  - Focus on edge cases and correctness.

 ## Usage

 ```bash